f18m/malloc-tag/README.md

 ![overview_svg](docs/malloctag_overview.svg?raw=true "Malloc-tag implementation overview")

+To achieve the (high level design criterias)[#high-level-design-criteria] the following implementation choices have been made:

-* categorization limited to a tree with limited number of levels, pre-defined at build time
+* each per-thread memory stat tree has a limited number of levels, pre-defined at build time
 * each tree level has a "tag" or "category" which is a limited-size string (limit pre-defined at build time)
 * max tree depth (i.e. number of nested nodes) is pre-defined at build time
 * per-thread enable/disable flag